johndharrison/seleniumPipes/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/seleniumPipes.svg)](https://saucelabs.com/u/seleniumPipes)

-##### *A lightweight implementation of w3c wedriver specification*
+##### *A lightweight implementation of w3c webdriver specification*

 ### Introduction

-seleniumPipes is a lightweight implementation of the [w3c wedriver specification](https://w3c.github.io/webdriver/webdriver-spec.html).
+seleniumPipes is a lightweight implementation of the [w3c webdriver specification](https://w3c.github.io/webdriver/webdriver-spec.html).
 It has been built utilising `xml2`, `httr` and `magrittr` so provides an alternative for users who are familiar with piping.

 ### Install